Mero a la Mallorquina

 Once the potatoes are cooked arrange the fish on top of them in the casserole and pour the sauce over it all.
-Put the lid on the pan and bake in a preheated oven at 180C/350F/gasmark 4 for about 20 minutes.
+Put the lid on the casserole and bake in a preheated oven at 180C/350F/gas mark 4 for about 20 minutes.

 Serve with some chilled Spanish white wine.